sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 The logic behind prefix matching is that it appends the end of string symbol (`$`), to ensure that the URL ends with the specified pattern.
 For example, `/json` would be evaluated as `/json$`.

-For patterns that already end with `$`, the gateway will already perform suffix matching so EnablePathSuffixMatching will have no impact.
+For patterns that already end with `$`, the gateway will already perform suffix matching so `TYK_GW_HTTPSERVEROPTIONS_ENABLEPATHSUFFIXMATCHING` will have no impact.

 This option allows for more specific and controlled routing of API requests, potentially reducing unintended matches.
 Note that you may need to adjust existing route definitions when enabling this option.